 Stock Options and Warrants.
 As of the Record Date, an aggregate of 1,083,834 shares of the Company's Common Stock were issuable upon exercise of stock options and stock purchase warrants then outstanding.
 Of these shares, 83,834 are issuable upon exercise of options granted under the Company's stock option plans, at prices that range between \$0.25 and \$0.32 per share.
 See "Management of InterActive Delaware - Stock Option Plans."
 An additional 1,000,000 shares were issuable upon the exercise of stock purchase warrants at \$0.50 per share.
-The exercise price and number of shares issuable upon exercise of these warrants, which expire 18 months from the date the \$500,000 note to Old TPR, Inc. is paid, are subject to proportional adjustment in the event of stock splits, stock dividends and similar events.
+The exercise price and number of shares issuable upon exercise of these warrants, which expire one year following satisfaction of the \$500,000 note to Old TPR, Inc. are subject to proportional adjustment in the event of stock splits, stock dividends and similar events.

 Convertible Note.
 The Company has an outstanding promissory note in the amount of \$20,000, which was convertible into shares of the Company's Common Stock at the price of \$2.00 per share.
 The Note, which bears interest at the rate of 15% per annum, was due November 30, 1995, and is collateralized by substantially all the asset of the Company.
-At September 30, 1999, the holder of the convertible note was owed an aggregate of \$44,265, including accrued interest.
+At September 30, 2000, the holder of the note was owed an aggregate of \$51,381, including accrued interest.